n8ta/jawk/README.md

 If gnu-lightjib the backing jit compiler doesn't have a backend for your system jawk will fallback to an interpreter and lose most performance gains.

+## Character encodings
+The awk spec states that

+>The index, length, match, and substr functions should not be confused with similar functions in the ISO C standard; the awk versions deal with characters, while the ISO C standard deals with bytes.

+To this end jawk uses utf8 codepoints as characters for these functions.
+If invalid utf-8 data is parsed from a file jawk will emit a warning and any length calculation will return bytes for a non utf-8 compliant string.

+jawk does not support any other locale eg. `LC_ALL=C` yet.

 ## How to use